konnectors/cozy-konnector-maif/README.md

 yarn standalone
 ```

-The requests to the cozy-stack will be stubbed using the [./data/fixture.json] file as source of data
+The requests to the cozy-stack will be stubbed using the [./fixture.json] file as source of data
 and when cozy-client is asked to create or update data, the data will be output to the console.
-The bills (or any file) will be saved in the ./data directory.
+The bills (or any file) will be saved in the root directory.

 ### Run the connector linked to a cozy-stack